pydev-guide/pydev-guide.github.io/docs/tutorial/testing.md

     Good that we tested our code!

-    Writing the tests before implementing the code is called **test-driven developement** and you might want take this approach when coding.
+    Writing the tests before implementing the code is called **test-driven development** and you might want take this approach when coding.

 ### Test with a combination of parameters